How to Initialize New Disk in Windows 11

 You can initialize a new disk that is not formatted.
 When you do, Windows will erase or remove all the data on the disk and prepare it for use.
 Once initialized, you can format it and add a drive letter before adding data to the drive.

-However, if you insert a disk drive with data on it and don’t see it in File Explorer, you should not initialize or format it.
+However, if you insert a disk drive with data and don’t see it in File Explorer, you should not initialize or format it.
 Instead, troubleshoot the disk drive to ensure you don’t lose your data.

 Below is how to initialize a new disk drive in Windows 11.